 A retreat was held on November 13, 2020, with the goal of developing alternative Foundations Phase schedules that follow the guiding principles established by the Curriculum Committee, are workable for all sites, and incorporate the preferences of all stakeholders.
 Draft schedules containing several different alternative models were developed.
 The schedule presented focuses on when content is taught and in what order, but does not go into the details of specific sessions.
 Just as importantly, this schedule did not address the pedagogical and practical approaches of content delivery.

 The current working schedule can be found here.

-A 2022 Foundations Workgroup, co-chaired by Edith Wang and Meghan Kiefer, has been formed and will meet regularly to tackle the “wicked” problems of the 2022 Foundation Phase curriculum.
-Dr. Suzanne Allen issued a charge letter inviting faculty members representing all blocks, threads, WWAMI sites, themes, and FCM; medical students; and members of the curriculum and student affairs to serve on this important workgroup.
-Some of the topics this group is expected to address and make recommendations for are:
+A 2022 Foundations Workgroup, co-chaired by Edith Wang and Meghan Kiefer, was formed and met regularly to tackle the “wicked” problems of the 2022 Foundation Phase curriculum.
+Dr. Suzanne Allen issued a charge letter inviting faculty members representing all blocks, threads, WWAMI sites, themes, and FCM; medical students; and members of the curriculum and student affairs to serve on this workgroup.
+Some of the topics this group addressed were:

 - Thread representation in courses

 - Foundations of Medical Science & Research (summer 1) course

 - Approach to course materials

 - Approach to course delivery